 O, Miami is proud to recognize writers for their commitments to their communities.
 Below you'll find information about the various awards, fellowships, and laureateships that O, Miami produces alone, or with partners.
 Information about submission (if applicable) is linked below and also on our Submit page, whenever submissions are open.

-O, Miami is proud to collaborate with Cave Canem Foundation to produce the annual Toi Derricotte and Cornelius Eady Chapbook Prize, developed in collaboration with The Writer’s Room at The Betsy-South Beach.
+O, Miami is proud to collaborate with Cave Canem Foundation to produce the annual Derricotte/Eady Prize, developed in collaboration with The Writer’s Room at The Betsy-South Beach.

 For more information, visit Cave Canem

 The Luis Angel Hernandez Florida Prison Poet Laureate is an honorary position awarded by Exchange for Change and O, Miami.
 The laureateship designates one poet currently incarcerated in the state of Florida to serve a term of one or two years, with the mission of increasing visibility of Florida’s prison population; promoting rehabilitation through the arts; and asserting the basic humanity of all living beings.
 The contest is named in honor of Luis Angel Hernandez, an incarcerated poet who passed away from cancer in 2018.
 For more, visit Exchange for Change.